Robrowno/rock-paper-scissors/README.md

 The arena is where the users choice and the random computer generated response will show.
 The user choice will show on the left and the computer choice on the right.

 ### Before choice:
-The arena before the player makes any selection:
 ![Before-Choice](/assets/images/readme-images/game-arena-ss.png)

 ### After Choice:

-Player choice and random computer choice displayed:
 ![After-Choice](/assets/images/readme-images/game-arena-result-ss.png)

 ### Banner displayed when player wins